 Apart from the similarity issue, this text also presents one of those "trivia traps" that can lure an unsuspecting preacher down the dangerous path of irrelevancy.
 That 'trap' is the somewhat curious sidebar of Peter's comment about building tents, or booths, or whatever dwelling thingies.
-It would be so easy to go off on a trivia tangent talking about ancient customs of desert dwellers, or apparent symbology of portable synagogues, or whatever, and fill half a sermon with stuff and fluff.
+It would be so easy to go off on a trivia tangent talking about ancient customs of desert dwellers, or apparent symbolism of portable synagogues, or whatever, and fill half a sermon with stuff and fluff.
 I think there's a much simpler meaning behind that statement, though.
 First, note who went along with Jesus to the mountain top - or more importantly, note how many.
 To save you counting, I'll tell you the number was three: Peter and James and John.
-Students in the Wednesday Bible Class will hopefully remember that there were, in addition to an anonymous group of seventy elders, three named people who accompanied Moses to the mountain top.
+Students in the Bible Class will hopefully remember that there were, in addition to an anonymous group of seventy elders, three named people who accompanied Moses to the mountain top.
 Why am I emphasizing 'three'?
 Well, guess how many witnesses were needed to absolutely determine the authenticity of a legal claim in Judaism?
 If you guessed 'three' you may claim a free cup of coffee or tea in the hall following the service!
 And for a bonus from the treats table, how many major prophets were on that mountain top?
-Yes, yes, yes three!
+Yes, yes, yes - three!
 Elijah, Moses and Jesus.
 Three most key witnesses to the veracity and truth of God.

-And then the voice, which at the baptism was directed at Jesus this time is intended for the three apostolic witnesses, affirming, "This is my Son, the Beloved; listen to him!"
-And then the silence, and only Jesus is left with the disciples.
-The mantle has been passed, a new light has shone upon the earth.
+We could be left with the impression that Jesus is now the equal of Elijah and Moses, but we are moved beyond that understanding by the voice.
+At his baptism the voice was directed at Jesus alone but this time it is intended for the three apostolic witnesses, affirming, "This is my Son, the Beloved; listen to him!"
+Then follows a crashing silence, and Elijah and Moses are gone - only Jesus is left with the disciples.
+The mantle has been passed, a new light has shone upon the mountaintop, and upon the earth.

 But perhaps the greatest challenge posed to preaching on this text is the miraculous nature of the event.
-We read this story, we hear the message of the divine connection between God and Jesus, and we nod and say, "yes, and ...?"
-We come to this text already hearing that, knowing that, believing that, and so we are somewhat underwhelmed and disconnected from the text.
+We read this story, we hear the message of the divine connection between God and Jesus, and we nod and say, "yes, and, so ...?"
+We come to this text already hearing that message, already knowing and believing the connection between Jesus and God, and so we are somewhat under-whelmed and disconnected from the text.
 We are perhaps even more disconnected by the feeling or sense that this was a very special and one-time event, reserved for the elite inner core of the disciples, and thus an event that happened to other people long ago and far away and cannot or will not be replayed with us.